The REAL Costa Rica

 Personal Preference and Need?

 Summary?
 HOT and HUMID.
 Make sure you like this!
 Few hospitals and medical care.
-If you have a serious medical problem or an exiting medical condition that may require immediate care, you will have to drive or fly to San José which can be several hours.
+If you have a serious medical problem or an existing medical condition that may require immediate care, you will have to drive or fly to San José which can be a few hours.
 Social interaction?
-LOTS of tourists, many expatriates, but unless you live away from the water, not as much opportunity to learn and live with the true Latin culture.
+LOTS of tourists and some expatriates, but unless you live away from the water, not as much opportunity to learn and live with the true Latin culture.
 Entertainment and culture.
-Very few movie theaters and the night spots tend to be for drinking and dancing.
+Some movie theaters and the night spots tend to be for drinking and dancing.
 Some excellent restaurants serving great seafood.
 No museums, or other cultural activities.

 Get the picture?